 No special preparation is needed.

-This test is used to screen people at risk for lead poisoning, including industrial workers and children who live in urban areas.
-It is also used to see if treatment for lead poisoning is working.
+This test is used to screen people at risk for lead poisoning.
+This may include industrial workers and children who live in urban areas.
+The test is also used to measure how well treatment for lead poisoning is working.

 Note: dL = deciliter

 Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.

 The examples above show the common measurements for results for these tests.
 Some laboratories use different measurements or may test different specimens.

 Adults who have been exposed to lead should have blood lead levels below 40 micrograms/dL.
 Treatment is recommended if:

 Markowitz M. Lead poisoning.
 In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, Behrman RE, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2011:chap 702.